Universality in quasinormal modes of a magnetized black hole: Charged scalar perturbation

 The behavior of the imaginary part, shown on the right in Fig.~\ref{QNMresult}, exhibits a similar change in behavior in the transition from the first to the second regime.
 In particular, very close to $Q_c$, all modes become approximately equal and display a very small decay rate, indicating a quasi-degenerate state of the system.
 The imaginary part also follows a power-law behavior of the form

 where $\zeta$ and $\xi$ are positive numerical parameters.
-Here $Q_c$ denotes the same critical charge as in the real part.
-Unlike $\mathrm{Re}[\omega]$, the exponent governing the imaginary contribution depends nontrivially on $n$, $\ell$, and $m$.
+Here, $Q_c$ denotes the same effective critical charge as in the real part.
+Unlike $\mathrm{Re}[\omega]$, the exponent that governs the imaginary contribution depends non-trivially on $n$, $\ell$, and $m$.
 For the special case $\ell=m=1$, Fig.~\ref{QNMresult} shows a clear change in the concavity of the mode curve for different overtone numbers in the first regime.
-Indeed, we observe a small decrease in the exponent $\xi^{-}$, with a possible plateau at large $n$, similar to what we found for $Q_c$.
+Indeed, we observe a small decrease in exponent $\xi^{-}$, with a possible large plateau $n$, similar to what we found for $Q_c$.
 That is, we expect the exponent to satisfy a relation of the form

 such that $\lim_{n\gg 1} f = 0$.
-However, due to the lack of numerical results in $n\gg1$, we cannot reliably determine either the asymptotic value or the functional form of $f$.
+However, due to the lack of numerical results in $n\gg1$, we cannot reliably determine the asymptotic value or the functional form of $f$.
 Assuming a rational dependence, we obtain for the first regime, from the data in Fig.~\ref{QNMresult},